LithuanianMathemator/NumericalSVD/README.md

 - reference = 'GESVD' for LAPACK driver DGESVD and 'GEJSV' for LAPACK driver DGEJSV

 The examples and functions used to compute them are in the folder 'Examples'.

+All the result graphs, even the ones that are not shown in the thesis, can be found in the folder ResultGraphs.